cli99/starter-academic/content/authors/admin/_index.md

 <!-- I am a PhD candidate in Computer Science at the University of Illinois at Urbana-Champaign (UIUC) and a member of the [IMPACT Research Group](http://impact.crhc.illinois.edu/) led by Professor [Wen-Mei Hwu](https://ece.illinois.edu/directory/profile/w-hwu). -->

 I am a senior software engineer at Databricks GenAI.
-My work has focused on optimizing training/inference of Deep Learning (DL) models, particularly on Large Language models (LLMs) and Large Multimodal Models (LMMs).
+My work has focused on optimizing training/inference of Deep Learning (DL) models, particularly on Large Language models (LLMs).

 At Databricks, I have worked on building [DBRX](https://www.databricks.com/blog/introducing-dbrx-new-state-art-open-llm) and optimizing its training performance (three months of training on 3072 H100 GPUs).
 I have aggressively optimized the memory usage/computation/communication to achieve SOTA training efficiency.
 Refer to [Building DBRX-class Custom LLMs with Mosaic AI Training](https://www.databricks.com/blog/mosaic-ai-training-capabilities) for more details.
 Currently I am optimizing Llama3 and DBRX inference performance.